 Yes!
 Unlike restaurant fries that are deep-fried and greasy, these sweet potato fries are baked.
 This makes them much healthier, not to mention sweet potatoes are wonderful sources of complex carbs and nutrients.

-If you are following a Whole30 or Paleo diet, just leave out the cornstarch.
+If you are following a Whole30 or Paleo diet, just leave out the cornstarch or swap in arrowroot.
 The potatoes will still get nice and crispy on the outside.

 - Print Recipe